-Reasons whether or not to continue a pregnancy after 15 weeks may come from an unforseen change in your life circumstances, a medical condition, financial hardship or a fetal anomaly (abnormal indications).
+Reasons why you have decided to have a late abortion may come from an unforseen change in your life circumstances, a medical condition, financial hardship or a fetal anomaly (abnormal indications).

 Almost always women seeking services for termination of a desired pregnancy over 20 weeks have developed serious complications.
 This usually means the discovery of a catastrophic fetal anomaly or genetic disorder that guarantees death, suffering, or serious disability if the pregnancy were to continue to term.